maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 ![alt-text](assets/user-login-user-password.png)

 ### Logout
-To logout of your Nu commerce account, select the icon in the upper right hand corner of your screen, and select 'logout'.
+To logout of a Nu commerce account, select the icon in the upper right hand corner of the screen, and select 'logout'.
 ![alt-text](assets/user-options-logoff.png)